 These two dramatically different views of Blabon, North Dakota vividly depict how quickly things changed for some small North Dakota railroad communities in the twentieth century.

 The postcard above was sent to Olaf Andersen in Detroit on October 4th, 1916 with a message written in a foreign language.
 The photo by C.A.
 Sund reveals an entire townscape which has virtually vanished from the prairie with the exception of the two homes on the left.

-In 2013, the two homes above are the only two remaining structures shown in the postcard above.
+In 2013, the two homes above were the only two remaining structures shown in the postcard.
 The church, the grain elevator, and all the other structures (with perhaps the exception of the homes on the extreme left edge of the postcard) are gone today.

 Photos by Terry Hinnenkamp except where noted.